lethain/staff-eng/src/markdown/stories/rebecca-panja.md

 <p><strong>Some of Rebecca's writing</strong></p>
 <ul>
 <li><a href="https://rebecca.medium.com/lessons-from-a-decade-of-work-c04abfe25d65">Lessons from a decade of work</a></li>
+<li><a href="https://rebecca.medium.com/a-practical-guide-to-your-next-frontend-feature-launch-1a44a443efef">A practical guide to your next frontend feature launch</a></li>
 <li><a href="https://rebecca.medium.com/make-better-decisions-ask-the-right-questions-8db76697b670">Three Questions to Better Decisions</a></li>
 </ul>
 </div>